Level-2/Maphper/README.md

 Consider tables `movie` and `actor` an actor can be in more than one movie and a movie has more than one actor it's impossible to model the relationship with just two tables using primary/foregin keys.

-In relational databases (and Maphper) this requires an intermediate table that stores tha `actorId` and the `movieId`.
+In relational databases (and Maphper) this requires an intermediate table that stores the `actorId` and the `movieId`.

 To model this relationship using Maphper first set up the standard `actor` and `movie` mappers: